Has the Iberian Peninsula sparked your interest? Hundreds of expats are discovering relocation to Spain; learn why in our complete guide!

 Citizens of the European Union (EU), European Economic Area (EEA), and Switzerland have the right to live and work in Spain without needing a visa.
 Keep in mind that they may need to register with local authorities.

-However, expats from other parts of the world will need to apply for a visa.
+However, any expat from a non-EU country will need to apply for a visa.
 There are two major visa categories in Spain: short-stay and long-stay visas.

 Short-stay visas are suitable for short visits, tourism, business trips, or family visits lasting up to 90 days within 180 days.
 Remember, citizens of certain countries, such as those within the European Union or Schengen Area, may enter Spain visa-free for short stays.
 Expats planning to stay in Spain for over 90 days must obtain a long-term visa or residence permit.

 Another viable option is the Golden Visa.
 This is a special type of residence permit available to non-EU nationals who invest a significant amount in Spanish real estate.
-The Golden Visa offers residency rights and a potential pathway to citizenship!
+The Golden Visa offers residency rights and a pathway to a Spanish Passport for those interested!

 Overview of Visa Types